-It is common to find in the literature the FUV magnitude vs. $R_{\rm eff}$ diagram, where the FUV luminosities are used as proxy for SFR because they are easier to retrieve from HST data and refer to measured quantities, rather than derived under model assumptions.
-An example of the latest compilation of such diagram can be found in \cite{mestric2022}, who include also clump detected in the Frontier Field (FF) lensing cluster MACSJ0416.
+It is common to find in the literature the FUV magnitude vs. $R_{\rm eff}$ diagram, where the FUV luminosities are used as proxy for SFR because they are easier to retrieve from HST data.
+An example of the latest compilation of such diagram can be found in \cite{mestric2022}, who include also clumps detected in the Frontier Field (FF) lensing cluster MACSJ0416.
 In our analysis, only a small fraction of the JWST detected clumps in the SMACS0723 lensing cluster region have detection in the shallower HST data.
-For this reason we build the luminosity--size diagram using the F150W ABmag of the clumps.
+For this reason we build the luminosity--size diagram using the F090W or F150W magnitudes for clumps with $z<4$ and $z>4$, respectively, to probe the bluest optical rest-frame wavelengths (1500 to 4000 \AA\ rest-frame depending on the redshift).
 In the left panel of Fig.~\ref{fig:Reff_VS_M150}, we plot all clumps in our sample having detection in the 2 reference filters (F150W and F200W see Sect.~\ref{sec:unlensedclump}).
-The clumps are color-coded based on the corresponding rest-frame wavelength (or redshift) of the F150W unlensed absolute magnitude.
+The clumps are colour-coded based on their redshift.
 As a comparison we overplot (against the right y-axes) the contours that encompass the 95\%, 50\%, and 25\% of FUV rest-frame magnitudes of the clumps detected in the two Frontier Field lensing clusters, Abell 2744 and Abell 370, analysed by Claeyssens et al. (in prep.) with the same method used in this work.
 The grey contours cover the same parameter space of the clump sample published by \cite{mestric2022}.
-The differences noticeable on the bottom-right corner between the JWST clump sample and the HST FF samples are due to the different depths of the two datasets (FFs are among the deepest HST high-redshift fields), which in turns produce differences in completeness.
-Although not based on FUV magnitudes, it is meaningful to use the JWST F150W magnitudes to compare this clump sample to literature data in the luminosity-size relation.
-In the right panel of Fig.~\ref{fig:Reff_VS_M150}, we compile several datasets of lensed clumps at redshift ranges between 1 and 6 with FUV determined sizes and luminosities, along with the clump samples (in magenta contours the SMACS0723 sample, in grey contours the FF one from Claeyssens et al.) showed in the previous plot.
+We observe, thanks to the improved spatial resolution and sensitivity of the JWST data, that smaller physical scales and luminosities are found in the clump sample of SMACS0723.
+This trend is better visualised by the contours in the right panel of Fig.~\ref{fig:Reff_VS_M150}.
+There, we compile several datasets of lensed clumps at redshift ranges between 1 and 6 with FUV determined sizes and luminosities, along with the clump samples (in magenta contours the SMACS0723 sample, in grey contours the FF one from Claeyssens et al.) showed in the previous plot.